 Road Safety Section

 Remember, now that you’re a qualified driver, you’re even more responsible for your safety and the safety of others so you should never stop learning more driving skills and road safety awareness.
 We offer a range of learning materials that will help you develop these skills.

 Getting a full driving licence allows you to drive unaccompanied on all public roads in the category of vehicle for which you hold a full licence.
 If you passed your driving test in an automatic vehicle you will only be licensed to drive that type of vehicle.

 There are also some special conditions that apply to novice drivers during the first two years:

 - you must display N-plates on any vehicle you drive for the first two years

 - you cannot act as a sponsor or accompanying driver for a category B learner driver

 - a lower blood alcohol concentration threshold applies (20mg)

-- a lower threshold of seven penalty points leading to disqualification usually applies to novice drivers.
+- a lower threshold of seven penalty points before disqualification usually applies to novice drivers.

-Remember: passing the driving test is not the end of the learning process; continue to drive carefully and build up your experience in different traffic, weather, lighting and road conditions.
+Remember: passing the driving test is not the end of the learning process.
+You should continue to drive carefully and build up your experience in different traffic, weather, lighting and road conditions.